hopetambala/SI664-docs/exercises/assignment_v5p2_win.md

 connection settings to your `unesco_heritage_sites.yaml` file.
 Make sure you set `user` and `passwd` variables to the correct values.

+:warning: if you choose a password that is composed of integers only (e.g., 98522952) you must wrap the value in single (') or double quotes in order to force YAML to treat the value as a string for MySQL to consume.

 ```yaml
 ################
 #   Database   #